 Victims of a drunk driving accident may also have the option to seek punitive damages.
 Unlike compensatory damages, which are meant to make an injured person financially whole, punitive damages are meant to punish the defendant for their actions.

 When a car accident is simply an accident, most courts will not allow punitive damages.
 If a person’s actions are extraordinarily dangerous or reckless, however, punitive damages may be allowed.
 The law in Connecticut not only allows juries to award punitive damages to the victims of drunk drivers but also allows the jury to double or triple the amount of punitive damages if they believe the circumstances warrant such action.
-For help with recovering damages, reach out to a dedicated lawyer.
+For help with recovering damages, reach out to a dedicated lawyer in Manchester.

 Contact a Manchester Drunk Driving Car Accident Attorney